fluid-music/open-drums/tr-808/README.md

 ## License

-Samples originally downloaded from [machines.hyperreal.org](http://machines.hyperreal.org/categories/drum-machines/TR-808/samples/).
+The samples were downloaded from [machines.hyperreal.org](http://machines.hyperreal.org/categories/drum-machines/TR-808/samples/).

 The original audio files were recorded by Michael Fischer (fischer1@student.msu.edu), who included a [.TXT](https://github.com/fluid-music/open-drums/blob/main/tr-808/TR808WAV/TR808.TXT) with detailed information about the samples, and no licensing restrictions.